Jkierem/intro-to-effects/README.md

 3. Basic handling of errors
 4. Basic use of contexts

-To start things off, run `yarn install`
+This uses nvm to handle the node version and requires node version 18.0.0 To start things off, run `nvm use` followed by `yarn install`

 You can run any of the scripts by using package scripts.
 The following scripts are available: